 Growth investing can be a great way to provide investors with a high return, but the key is first to understand what growth stocks are and if they’re an appropriate investment given your specific circumstances.
 Your time horizon and appetite for risk will be two major factors that will help you determine if growth investing is right for you.

 Growth stocks are shares of companies that use all of their earnings, resources, and profits to expand their products or services and generate more revenue.
 These are companies that—for the most part—do not distribute their earnings in the form of dividends to shareholders.
 Instead, they reinvest those earnings into the business.
 Growth stocks tend to do better than the overall market when stock prices, in general, are rising, but on the flip side, they tend to underperform the market as stock prices fall.
 Also, remember that past performance does not guarantee future results.

 Growth companies are those companies that are generally looking for the next big thing - think Facebook, Amazon, and Netflix.

-Unlike growth stock, dividend stocks are shares in more mature companies that are generating revenues well in excess of their costs.
-These companies pay out a large part of their earnings in dividends to the shareholders which can be very valuable to investors that need a steady stream of income right away.
+Unlike growth stocks, dividend stocks are shares in more mature companies generating revenues well above their costs.
+These companies pay out a large part of their earnings in dividends to the shareholders, which can be very valuable to investors that need a steady stream of income right away.
 Dividend stocks are generally those that are household names like Proctor & Gamble and Coca-Cola.

 Is Growth Investing Suitable for You?